SleepySalaman/Sprint2Pork/README.md

 - **F**: Toggle fullscreen mode

 ### Known Bugs
-1. **Movement Bug While Attacking**: When the player is attacking and presses a different direction key, the attack animation may freeze or behave unexpectedly.
-This issue arises due to an unhandled interaction between the movement and attack state in the game engine.
-   - **Workaround**: Avoid pressing movement keys during attack sequences until this bug is resolved.

-2. **Occasional Lag**: Switching item states quickly can sometimes cause minor lag or delays in input responsiveness.
+1. **Occasional Lag**: Switching item states quickly can sometimes cause minor lag or delays in input responsiveness.

-3. **Fullscreen Issues**: On some monitors, toggling fullscreen can cause the resolution to display incorrectly, cutting off certain UI elements.

-4. **Trapped on Room Switch**: When manually switching rooms, it is possible for Link to be stuck in a wall in the new room.
+2. **Trapped on Room Switch**: When manually switching rooms, it is possible for Link to be stuck in a wall in the new room.
 This is due to Link's position being constant on a manual room change.
 This is a small bug that only occurs when debugging as manual room switching will not be incorporated into the final game.

 ## Tools and Processes